 A number of government departments have started to offer services via the Internet.
-In the private sector, 3 Pakistani airlines now offer e-ticketing and almost all local banks offer online banking services.
-This segment of the economy is expected to grow steadily as there are approximately 40 million Internet subscribers in Pakistan and this figure is expected double during the next five years.
+In the private sector, four Pakistani airlines now offer e-ticketing and almost all local banks offer online banking services.
+This segment of the economy is expected to grow steadily as there are approximately 44.6 million Internet subscribers in Pakistan and this figure is expected double during the next five years.

-There are also more than 20 million Facebook subscribers in Pakistan and several local companies now use social media to promote their products and services.
-Pakistan has one of the highest rates of mobile penetration in South Asia at nearly 72%, and mobile banking is an area with some promise.
+There are also more than 32 million Facebook users in Pakistan and several local companies now use social media to promote their products and services.
+Pakistan has one of the highest rates of mobile penetration in South Asia at nearly 74 percent, and mobile banking is an area with some promise.

 Current Market Trends

-According to reports 95pc of e-companies get payments for their orders on cash-on-delivery model.
+According to reports 95 percent of e-companies get payments for their online orders by cash-on-delivery.
 This increases the liquidity requirements for e-commerce companies and also forces them to have dedicated teams that manage cash receipts for the company, thereby raising operational costs.
-The larger players in the e-commerce space have started to crack the code around digital payments, and are optimistic that the industry will come together to coax consumers into moving away from cash-on-deliver to online payments.
+The larger players in the e-commerce space have started to utilize digital payments, and are optimistic that the industry will come together to coax consumers into moving away from cash-on-delivery to online payments.
 Digital payments also represent a hurdle for Pakistan’s e-commerce sector.
-While a number of products like EasyPaisa, EasyPay, etc – mobile banks - are available today, none of them have high market penetration.
-This, coupled with the fact that only 16pc of the country’s population has a bank account, vastly raises the cost of doing business for e-commerce companies.
+While a number of products like EasyPaisa, JazzCash, and uPaisa – which are mobile banks - are available today, none of them has high market penetration.
+This, coupled with the fact that only 16 percent of the country’s population has a bank account, vastly raises the cost of doing business for e-commerce companies.